longo-andrea/100-days-of-code/log.md

 - Today I went on with Vue tutorial.
 I did more exercises with v-if and v-else, and did some comparision with v-show, and I got that v-show don't allow v-else directive.
 I learnt how to loops over the arrays and objects with Vue, and also loop over the nested objects.
 The v-for directive can accept different parameters, the first is the value, the second is the key (index for arrays), and the third parameter is the index (for objects).

 **Thoughts:** Tomorrow I'll going on with Vue tutorial.

+### Day 49: November 20, 2019

+**Today's Progress**:
+- I went on with Vue course on Udemy, I reached the fourth section out of 26 and finally started to build something.
+This section has the goal to build a simple textual game to train the basic knowledge from the previous sections, so DOM manipulation and looping.

+**Thoughts:** Tomorrow I'll going on with Vue tutorial.